-The Annual Meeting of Stockholders (the "Annual Meeting") of Steven Madden, Ltd. (the "Company") will be held on Friday, May 22, 2020, at the Company's showroom located at 1370 Avenue of the Americas, 14th Floor, New York, New York at 10:00 a.m, local time, for the purposes stated below:
+The Annual Meeting of Stockholders (the "Annual Meeting") of Steven Madden, Ltd. (the "Company") will be held on Wednesday, May 26, 2021, at 10:00 a.m.
+Eastern time in a virtual-only format, for the purposes stated below:

-- 1. to elect nine (9) directors to the Board of Directors of the Company; - 2. to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; - 3. to approve, on a non-binding advisory basis, the compensation of certain executive officers as disclosed in the accompanying proxy statement; and - 4. to transact such other business as may properly come before the Annual Meeting or any adjournments thereof.
+- 1. to elect nine (9) directors to the Board of Directors of the Company; - 2. to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021; - 3. to approve, on a non-binding advisory basis, the compensation of certain executive officers as disclosed in the accompanying proxy statement; and - 4. to transact such other business as may properly come before the Annual Meeting or any adjournments thereof.